 1. No Free State Filing Option

 eSmart doesn’t offer free filing for state tax returns with any of its packages.
-You have to pay at least $9.95 for all state returns, including your first, though you aren’t required to file one along with your federal return.
+You have to pay $25.95 to $29.95 for state returns, including your first, though you aren’t required to file one along with your federal return.

 3. Customer Service Isn’t as Robust or Readily Available as Some Competitors